-Saucy, melt-in-your-mouth French onion chicken smothered in caramelized onion gravy and topped with melted cheese?
+Saucy, melt-in-your-mouth chicken cutlets smothered in caramelized onion gravy and topped with melty Swiss and provolone cheeses?
 Yes, please.
 Serve with a green salad and crusty bread for an easy, impressive family meal!

 This is easily one of the BEST chicken dishes I’ve ever cooked!